-Unlike many of the company names and products - like the Delco DN278 transistor mentioned
+Unlike many of the company names and products - like the Delco DN278 transistor mentioned here

-(which would be apropos for a detective story) and the closest it came to a real word is 'vaporo,'
+would be apropos for a detective story) and the closest it came to a real word is 'vaporo,'

 which is an Esperanto term...

 I first saw the title of this poem from a 1941 edition of National Radio News, I thought it

-was going to be a plea to amateur radio operators not to give up their hobby just because
+was going to be a plea to amateur radio operators not to give up their hobby just because the

-in America.
-Anyway, I though it was worth reprinting here.
+I though it was worth reprinting here.
 "Don't